 2. Website vs Landing Page

-With most home buyers now shopping for apartments online, a landing page is key to attracting apartment seekers to your specific offer and encourage them to take action.
+With most home buyers now shopping for apartments online, a landing page is a key to attracting apartment seekers to your specific offer and encouraging them to take action.

 In most cases, the landing page is often misunderstood as the home page.
 Whilst a home page has too many different functions, your landing page must be a single-page website with a targeted objective: getting your prospects to perform an action.

 Don’t miss this : How To Write A Real Estate Landing Page?

 So before starting to create one, here are some essential elements of a landing page to ensure conversion:

 - A unique proposition.
 What makes your project unique and enticing?
 You need to articulate this effectively throughout your landing page.
 For example, if the most invaluable asset your project offers is the location then your content narrative should highlight the energy and vibrancy of living in the area.
 Talk about how your project puts them at the centre of everything from world-class gastronomy icons to artisan cafés and chic bars.
 Highlight how your floor-to-ceiling windows or expansive balconies give them access to the best views across the city.
 You might also want to leverage the web and find out your main competitors’ strategies.
 Identify their strong and weak points then find your own angle and take the narrative to the next level.
 The goal is to make yours the improved and better version.